neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 - **Postgres version** — Verifies that your source database uses a version of Postgres that Neon supports (Postgres 14 to 17).
 - **Region** — Checks the hosting region of your source database.
-- **Supported extensions** — Identifies whether your extensions are supported by Neon.
+- **Supported Postgres extensions** — Identifies whether your extensions are supported by Neon.
 Unsupported extensions are listed, but you are not blocked from continuing the migration.
 Use your discretion.
-- **Compatible extensions** — Checks that your extension versions match Neon's current support.
+- **Compatible Postgres extension versions** — Checks that your extension versions match Neon's current support.
 See [Supported Postgres extensions](/docs/extensions/pg-extensions) for a matrix of extensions to Postgres versions in Neon.

 ## Step 2 — Create a Neon project